The voice follows what happens on screen

 Doing this manually is one of the most time-consuming parts of video editing.
 You'd need to split every segment, find every moment where something happens on screen, understand what was said in the original, and figure out how the new narration maps to it.
 Even with the best editing tools, this takes hours per video.

-ExplainItOnce does it automatically.
-It uses the original recording as the timing blueprint, anchors to every on-screen action, and generates the voiceover to match.
-Clicks, slide changes, page transitions, demos: the narration follows all of it.
+ExplainItOnce uses the original recording as the timing blueprint, anchors to every on-screen action, and generates the voiceover to match.

 You don't notice when the timing is right.
 You notice immediately when it's wrong.